-The rise and the fall of scrum
+The rise and fall of Scrum

-Part 1 Primed for a revolution
+Part 1: Primed for a revolution

 Header image